starlingx/test/doc/source/manual_tests/security/security_https_suite.rst

 to ensure the host reboots from the hard drive.

 7. First time you log in as wrsroot you will be asked to change the password.
-(Standard validation password "Madawa$ka1")

 **Copying the Configuration Input File to Controller-0**

 8. Controller-0 is connected to the OAM network.

-9. "config_controller.ini" file copied successfully on Controller-0.
+9. "localhost.yml" file copied successfully on Controller-0.

-10. "config_controller.ini" file edited with malformed format.

-11. config_controller command failed.
+10. ansible-playbook bootstrap command failed.
 The user is presented with an error message describing the nature of the provisioning failure.
 (Add several typos into the file and solve one by one)

-12. After all errors are corrected the user can re-run and installed the product.
+11. After all errors are corrected the user can re-run and installed the product.

 This test passes if the formatting issue is detected by the system and an